TRANSFORMING COMMUNITIES BY CHALLENGING THE STATUS QUO

-Since 1967, the Junior League of San Jose has been welcoming women of diverse backgrounds, interests and talents.
+Since 1967, the Junior League of San Jose has been welcoming women of diverse backgrounds, interests, and talents.
 As League members, we work together as change agents to improve the greater San Jose community.
 We dedicate many volunteer hours and financial resources to develop and support various community programs that have improved the lives of local families for the past five decades.
-In 2016, JLSJ is transitioning from its decade-long community impact focus in help young children enter elementary school ready to learn and thrive.
-In May, our members voted overwhelmingly to adopt a new community impact focus: helping foster youth in Santa Clara County successfully transition out of foster care.
-We are eager to gear up for making clear difference in the lives of local foster youth for years to come.
+Since 2016, our community impact focus has been helping foster youth, in Santa Clara County, successfully transition out of foster care

 Benefits of Joining JLSJ

 Our members advance the JLSJ Mission and contribute to the Community Impact Program through a wide range of volunteer and leadership opportunities.
 We participate in fundraising initiatives, hands-on education, and ongoing nonprofit management.
 Additionally, we develop and lead community outreach and support programs throughout Santa Clara County.

 As JLSJ members, we share common experience in:

 JLSJ members receive training to become effective, hands-on community volunteers.
 Examples of our community projects:

 - In partnership with Grail Family Services, worked to promote literacy, improve the parent-child bond, empower the parent to be the child’s first teacher, and increase the parent’s awareness of their child’s development

 - Through the Kids in the Kitchen initiative, educate and promote healthy lifestyles among children and their families